Exawind/amr-wind/docs/sphinx/walkthrough/calibration.rst

 This walkthrough provides an overview of important considerations for calibrating an Actuator Line Model (ALM) for wind turbine large eddy simulation (LES).
 The primary focus is on calibrating the :math:`\epsilon` parameter, which controls the spreading of turbine aerodynamic forces into body forces, effectively determining how these forces are distributed to the surrounding fluid.
 Also discussed are considerations regarding the simulation time step :math:`\Delta t`, the filtered lifting line correction (FLLC), the number of actuator node points, and the near-turbine resolution :math:`\Delta x`.
 The `IEA-15MW-240 <https://github.com/IEAWindTask37/IEA-15-240-RWT>`_ turbine model will be used here as an example.

+.. _calibrating_epsilon:

 Calibrating Epsilon
 -------------------

 In this tutorial, we will focus on calibrating the epsilon parameter to align the ALM results with those obtained from a stand-alone OpenFAST simulation in uniform flow conditions.
-These ideal conditions are where OpenFAST turbine models are typically designed and trusted, so the OpenFAST turbine performance can be used to help tune the ALM model, despite generally being a lower fidelity model.
+These ideal conditions are where OpenFAST turbine models are typically designed and trusted, so the OpenFAST turbine performance can be used to help tune the ALM, despite generally being a lower fidelity model.
 An overview of the general process is provided below.

 1. **Run OpenFAST Simulations**: Execute OpenFAST simulations under uniform flow conditions over a range of wind speeds to obtain baseline aerodynamic data.